 In July 2018, Cameco announced it would permanently layoff approximately 700 employees and shut down production at their McArthur River and Key Lake mine sites indefinitely following a weak uranium market.
-This material announcement from an industry leader has likely aided in the 40% increase in uranium spot prices in 2018.
-It appears market participants are bullish on this announcement as the uranium sector continues to work through both supply and inventory excesses while extending future production out until the spot price become economic.
+This material announcement from an industry leader likely aided in the subsequent increase in uranium spot prices during the latter half of 2018.
+Although spot prices have declined somewhat in 2019, it appears market participants are bullish on this announcement as the uranium sector continues to work through both supply and inventory excesses while extending future production out until the spot price become economic.